rayleizhu/docker-cuda-codeserver/README.md

-# Docker Code Server with CUDA Development Environment
+# Docker Code Server with CUDA

 Code Server Docker image with cuda development env on the browser.
 By default, it contains:
 - Ubunttu 20.04